top of page

 Third oil down: disqualification from the current event (All tech cards will be void with no refunds)

-Note: this applies to any event on the drag strip, including but not limited to, each Muscle Car series event (Street Car, Show & Go, Muscle Car), Bracket Race (per race day as each is a separate event), or Northstar Speed Summit.
+Note: this applies to any event on the drag strip, including but not limited to, each Kwik Trip Muscle Car Series event (Street Car, Show & Go, Muscle Car), Bracket Race (per race day as each is a separate event), or Northstar Speed Summit.

 A “clean-up” is defined as any incident requiring the use of mechanical equipment (i.e., tractor, truck, tenant, sweeper, etc.) to clean up fluids (e.g., engine oil, gear oil, anti-freeze, transmission fluid, etc.) deposited on the track by a race vehicle (car, dragster, bike, sled, etc.).
 Spills or drops of fluids cleaned up by hand are not considered violations and penalties will not apply.
 On occasion, equipment will be used to touch up the racing surface.
 Such maintenance is not considered a clean-up.
 This policy encompasses the entire length of the “track surface”, including but not limited to the staging lanes, burnout box, starting line, racing surface and the shutdown area to the point the vehicle exits (including the turnout area if clean-up results in a delay of the race).